The Video Design Process SaaS Brands Use to Simplify Complex Products

 “I start with the real world.
 Nature, light, and behavior, that’s where the most honest inspiration comes from.”

 Abhishek believes that trends may come and go, but real-world observation keeps creativity grounded in authenticity.
-Once inspired, he moves to digital platforms like Pinterest, Behance, and Dribbble to study styles, color palettes, and techniques that align with modern storytelling.
+Once inspired, he moves to digital platforms like Pinterest, Behance, and Dribbble to study styles, color palettes, and techniques that align with modern storytelling in 2026.

 He organizes visual references by theme, color, and tone.
 “Referencing isn’t copying,” he explains.
 “It’s about finding fresh ideas that can be adapted to tell our story more effectively.”